dwave-examples/clustering/README.rst

 Clustering
 ==========

-A demo on identifying clusters in a dataset using the D-Wave quantum computer.
+A demo on identifying clusters in a data set using the D-Wave quantum computer.

-When dealing with large datasets, we do not always have neatly labeled data (i.e. most, if not all, the data could be unlabeled).
+When dealing with large data sets, we do not always have neatly labeled data (i.e. most, if not all, the data could be unlabeled).
 However, all is not lost as we can still extract insights from this data through clustering.

-For example, when dealing with housing data - namely, square footage and price - we can identify clusters in that data which may be indicative of different neighbourhoods.
-Another example could be having a boolean vector of tv shows that consumers watch; clusters in this data could help identify a particular consumer demographic.
+For example, when dealing with housing data---namely, square footage and price--- we can identify clusters in that data which may be indicative of different neighbourhoods.
+Another example could be having a boolean vector of TV shows that consumers watch; clusters in this data could help identify a particular consumer demographic.

-As well, if we do have a couple labelled data points in our data set, we could potentially label the entire cluster (containing said labelled data point) with that same label.
+As well, if we do have a couple of labelled data points in our data set, we could potentially label the entire cluster based on the few labelled data points it contains.

 .. image:: readme_imgs/clustered_plot.png